Liam Williams (boxer): Williams vs. Carslaw

 The following year, he added the vacant British national title by stopping Kris Carslaw in the second round of their bout at Manchester Arena.

 Williams vs. Corcoran

 He retained both titles in defeating a previously unbeaten Gary Corcoran at the Ice Arena Wales on 16 July 2016 with an 11th-round stoppage in what has been described as a gruesome grudge match.

 Williams vs. Smith

 Williams was controversially defeated by former WBO light-middleweight world champion Liam Smith on 8 April 2017 at the Manchester Arena.
 Owing to incorrect weight for the bout, Smith was ineligible to inherit the interim WBO light-middleweight world title (held by Canelo Álvarez who is moving to a higher weight and expected to vacate the title).

 Williams vs. Fox

 On 21 December 2019 Williams fought Alantez Fox, ranked #2 by the WBO and #12 by the IBF at middleweight.
-Williams won the fight with a fifth-round TKO.
+Williams won the fight with a fifth-round stoppage.